GM: Pulling Out Of The Wrong Markets

 Clearly something is also not working in Europe.
 If Europe could have been fixed, it would have been fixed by now.

-Maybe, just maybe, General Motors shouldn't have been quite so quick to pull the plug where it did while it continues lose money by spinning its wheels in Europe... if profitability and returns on investments are the concern.
+Maybe, just maybe, General Motors shouldn't have been quite so quick to pull the plug where it did... if profitability and returns on investments are the concern.

 Bottom Line